richierich113/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 20-hiago  script removes all letters c and C from input.
 The 21-reverse script  reverses its input.
 The 22-users_and_homes script displays all users and their home directories, sorted by users.
+The 100-empty_casks script  finds all empty files and directories in the current directory and all sub-directories.